Paranormal Activity: Plot

-Katie and Micah move to a new house in San Diego.
-Katie claims an evil presence has been haunting her since she was a child, so Micah sets up a camera in their bedroom to record any paranormal activity that occurs while they sleep.
-Katie visits psychic Dr. Fredrichs, who suggests Katie is being haunted by a demon that feeds off of negative energy and is intent on tormenting her.
+Katie drives up to Micah's house in San Diego, as she is moving in.
+She claims that an evil presence has been haunting her since she was a child, so Micah sets up a camera in their bedroom to record any paranormal activity that occurs while they sleep.
+Psychic Dr. Fredrichs visits the couple and suggests that Katie is being haunted by a demon that feeds off of negative energy and is intent on tormenting her.
 He advises not to communicate with the demon without a demonologist, but Micah continues to film and seek it out.

-The camera captures many strange occurrences during the night; they start off as minor noises, flickering lights, and bedroom door movements, but over time escalate into violent door slamming loud thuds, and demonic grunts and screeches.
+The camera captures many strange occurrences during the night: they start as minor noises, flickering lights, and door movements, but escalate into loud thuds, violent door slamming, and demonic grunts and screeches.
 One night, Katie appears to be in a trance; she gets up, stands beside the bed staring at Micah for two hours, and goes outside, none of which she recalls the next day.

 Micah brings home a Ouija board.
-When the couple leaves the house, the camera records an unseen force moving the board's pointer on its surface, which then spontaneously catches fire.
+When the couple leaves the house, the camera records the demon moving the board's pointer on its surface, which then spontaneously catches fire.
 Katie is increasingly aggravated by Micah's flippant behavior and pleads to contact the demonologist, but he refuses.
-The couple finds non-human footsteps on baby powder Micah sprinkled in the hallway; its path leads to a burnt photograph of a young Katie in the attic, thought to have been destroyed in a house fire.
+The couple finds non-human footsteps on baby powder Micah sprinkled in the hallway; they lead to a burnt photograph of a young Katie in the attic, thought to have been destroyed in a house fire.
 Outside intervention is unavailable, as the demonologist is out of the country and Dr. Fredrichs is afraid of making the demon angrier.
-That night, Katie is pulled out of the bedroom by an unseen force.
-Micah discovers a bite mark on Katie's back the morning after, motivating him to get out of the house, but Katie abruptly insists on staying.
+The next night (20), Katie is pulled out of the bedroom by an unseen force.
+Micah discovers a bite mark on her back the morning after, motivating him to get out of the house, but Katie abruptly insists on staying, showing signs of a possession.

 On night twenty-one, Katie gets out of bed again and stares at Micah for two hours before going downstairs.
-Katie screams profusely for Micah and he quickly rushes to help her.
+She screams for Micah, and he rushes to help her.
 Afterward, Micah screams in pain with loud thuds.
-After a moment of silence, Micah's body is violently hurled at the camera which is knocked off the tripod, revealing Katie standing in the doorway with blood on her shirt.
+After a moment of silence, Micah's body is hurled at the camera which is knocked off the tripod, revealing Katie standing in the doorway with blood on her shirt.
 She crawls to Micah's body, then looks up at the camera with a grin.
 As she lunges toward the camera, her face takes on a demonic snarl, and the scene cuts to black.
-The epilogue text states Micah's body is discovered by the police, and Katie is missing.
+The epilogue text states that Micah's body is discovered by the police, and Katie is missing.